 - Coat a large skillet with oil spray, and heat to medium high.
 Add the sausage to the pan, cook about 5 minutes, turning occasionally to brown the sausage.
 Remove the sausage and set aside for later.

-- Add 1 tbsp olive oil in the skillet, then stir in onions to sauté.
+- Add 1 tablespoon olive oil in the skillet, then stir in onions to sauté.
 After the onion has cooked for a few minutes, add the peppers.

 - Sauté the onions and peppers for 5 minutes until softened.
 Add the garlic, cook for another minute.